UPSUTER/GEMLI/README.md

   <img width="330" height="400" src="https://github.com/UPSUTER/GEMLI/blob/main/Example/GEMLI_GitHub_crypts_network_70_cell_type_colors.png">
 </p>

 Specific colors can be assigned to specific cell types by adding a dataframe with column 'cell.type' and 'color' in the GEMLI items list slot 'cell_type_color'.
+This can also allow to highlight just one or two selected cell types.

 ```
 > cell.type <- unique(GEMLI_items_crypts[['cell_type']]$cell.type)